 Possible health concerns with artificial sweeteners

 Critics of artificial sweeteners say that they cause a variety of health problems, including cancer.
-That's largely because of studies dating to the 1970s that linked saccharin to bladder cancer in laboratory rats.
-Because of those studies, saccharin once carried a warning label that it may be hazardous to your health.
+That's largely because of studies dating to the 1970s that linked the artificial sweetener saccharin to bladder cancer in laboratory rats.
+Because of those studies, saccharin once carried a label warning that it may be hazardous to your health.

 Uses for sugar alcohols